paulsur/DNCourse/index.md

 published: false
 ---

 Home Page of the Digital Nomad Course for CS6460.
-Include here a video explaining the purpose of the course.
+This will include an introduction to the course in the final version.
+For now, below are the milestone videos:

+#### Milestone 2

+**TBU**

+#### Milestone 1

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dFWk_N0brFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>